Article Translations: (Spanish)

-- sees the neurologist as recommended — about one to four times a year — even if responding well to medication
+- sees the neurologist as recommended — about one to four times a year — even if responding well to medicine

 Keeping your child well fed and well rested and reducing unnecessary stress are all key factors that can help manage epilepsy.
 Common-sense precautions to take (based on how controlled the epilepsy is) include:

-- Younger kids should always be supervised in the bathtub (a responsible adult should always be within arm's reach) and older kids should take showers with the bathroom door unlocked — and only when there is someone else in the house.
-(It's also wise to lower the temperature of the home's hot water heater to 120 degrees Fahrenheit or less so a child can't be accidentally scalded during a bath.)
+- Younger kids should always be supervised in the bathtub (a responsible adult should be within arm's reach) and older kids should take showers with the bathroom door unlocked — and only when there is someone else in the house.
+(It's also wise to set the temperature of the home's hot water heater to 120ºF [48ºC] or lower so a child can't be accidentally scalded during a bath.)

 - Swimming or biking alone are not good ideas for kids with epilepsy (although they can certainly enjoy these activities with other people).
-A responsible adult within arm's reach is recommended during swimming for kids with epilepsy.
+A responsible adult within arm's reach should swim with kids who have epilepsy.
 A helmet is required during bicycling, as it is for everyone.

 It's important to make sure that other adults who care for your child — family members, babysitters, teachers, coaches, etc. — know that your child has epilepsy, understand the condition, and know what to do in the event of a seizure.